Richard Huzzey

 Richard Huzzey’s webpage

-From 2008-2010, I taught and undertook research as a post-doctoral fellow and lecturer in History at Yale University.
+From 2008-2010, I taught and undertook research as a post-doctoral fellow and lecturer in History at Yale University, before spending two years as a lecturer at Plymouth University.
 I researched my doctorate at St. Catherine’s and St. Anne’s colleges, University of Oxford, and studied for my BA and Master’s degrees at St. Anne’s.
-My DPhil thesis was on British anti-slavery after West Indian emancipation.
+My DPhil thesis examined British anti-slavery politics after West Indian emancipation.

-My current research interests include: pressure and parliament since 1660 and popular ideas about political representation; anti-slavery in the period of abolition and emancipation (c.
-1776-1838) and after; understandings of the relationship between material interest and moral principle.
+My current research interests include: popular ideas about political representation, particularly regarding petitioning; anti-slavery in the period of abolition and emancipation (c.
+1776-1838); and understandings of the relationship between material interest and moral principle in history.
+I am now writing a new history of British abolitionism.

 Written by rhuzzey